 Choosing a graphics card

-The Graphics card you have installed on your device will heavily impact your device’s performance.
-It is also what determines the overall visual experience you will have.
+The graphics card you have installed on your device will heavily impact your device’s performance, and is also what determines the overall visual experience.

-If you are considering getting a gaming machine, the graphics card still comes into play.
-Get a powerful graphics processor for the best experience.
+If you are considering getting a machine that is compatible with gaming, opt for a powerful graphics processor for the best experience.
 Luckily, variety in this aspect is available with many options to choose from.

 How to choose one

-When choosing your GPU, it is important to really know what kind of programs and tasks that you will be running.
+When choosing your GPU, it is important to know what kind of programs and tasks you will be running.

-When running light tasks like browsing, sending and receiving mail and the occasional light game, then you will not really need to invest in a dedicated graphics card.
-You will only need to make sure that the normal specs like the RAM, storage and CPU are in check.
+When running light tasks like browsing, sending and receiving mail and the occasional light game, you will not really need to invest in a specialist card.
+You only need to ensure that the normal specs like the RAM, storage and CPU are in check.

 CPUs have an integrated GPU that will be enough for light tasks.
-For the best experience, you will still need to choose a processor like Intel’s core range like the i5, i7 or the i9.
+For the best experience, you will still need to choose a processor like Intel’s core range, for example the i5, i7 or the i9.

 For intense tasks like running specialty programs and gaming, you will need a discrete, standalone GPU.
 This is a dedicated graphics processor that will push more advanced functions, such as the bleeding-edge Ray Tracing technology or 4K resolution.

-In the market today, there are two players in the graphics card game; NVIDIA and AMD.
-These two companies produce top of the range graphics processors that will support all standard functions, so it is a good idea to start your search with these.
+On the market today, there are two primary players in the graphics card game; NVIDIA and AMD.
+These two companies produce top of the range graphics processors that will support all standard functions, so it is a good idea to start your research with these.

 When looking for flexibility and portability, be on the lookout for laptops and notebooks with special graphics card logos.

 RAM, or Random Access Memory, is what determines performance speed.
-The more RAM you have, the better your computer will handle most tasks.
+The more RAM you have, the better your computer will be at handling multiple and large tasks.

-Here is how it works: As a computer performs its tasks, it stores bits of information for faster retrieval so it doesn’t have to redo everything next time.
+RAM works by storing bits of information to enable faster retrieval so it doesn’t have to redo everything next time.

-Here is a good analogy: if you open up a website with a lot of images on its page, it might take a while for everything to appear on screen.
-If you close the page and try loading it up again, it will load up a lot faster the second time because bits of information had been backed up in your browser, these are called the cache files.
+Here is a good analogy: if you open up a website with a lot of images on its page, it might take a while for everything to appear on the screen.
+However if you close the page and then try loading it up again, it will now load up a lot quicker because parts of its information have been backed up in your browser, via stored cache files.

 RAM works in the same way.
-As the computer runs its processes, it stores bits and pieces of information in the RAM memory, to be accessed randomly as needed.
+As the computer runs its processes, it stores bits and pieces of information in its memory to be accessed randomly as and when needed.

-Therefore, the more RAM you have, the more your computer can store, and the faster it will be.
-More complex processes have a lot more data to be stored, so they may require your computer to have a particular minimum RAM limit.
+Therefore, the more RAM you have, the more your computer can store, and the faster it will be in performing tasks.

-Computers today have RAM ranging from 3GB to 64GB with the most common being 8GB and 16GB.
+The amount of RAM ranges from 4GB to 64GB with the most common being 8GB and 16GB.

-All the basic instructions of a computer go through the processor, and for this reason the size of the processor is what you should always check first.
-A 2.7GHz works great but a 3.6GHz processor is even better.
+All the basic instructions of a computer go through its processor, and for this reason the size of the processor is very important.

-The processor’s cache should be at least 1MB for average requirements but for extreme users and those of you who run larger or more powerful programs for a considerable amount of time, get the largest cache you can afford.
+The processor’s cache should be at least 1MB for average requirements, but for extreme uses and those of you who run larger or more powerful programs, aim for the largest cache you can afford.

 Choosing a monitor/laptop screen size

-Laptops with a screen size of 17 to 18 inches are best if you plan on leaving your laptop on your desk, and only occasionally require it to be portable. …they are heavy!
+Laptops with a screen size of 17 to 18 inches are best if you primarily plan on leaving your laptop on your desk, and only occasionally require it to be portable. …they are heavy!

 4K and HDR